renan808/node-api-poll/README.md

 #  API for making surveys
 ## 📖 Description
-this app can be used for create, edit and consult any type of surveys and this api can be consumed by any app this api was made in typescript using the test-oriented programming paradigm
+API made using Typescript, Following the SOLID rules and test-oriented programming This api can be consumed by any other app

 ## 🛠️ Functions
 - User registration and authentication